scipy-conference/scipy_proceedings/papers/anton_malakhov/composability.rst

 The SMP approach works perfectly for balanced workloads where all the outermost workers have same amount of work.
 Compared with manual tuning of OpenMP settings, this approach is more stable, since it can work with pools of different sizes within the scope of a single application without performance degradation.
-It also covers other threading libraries such as Intel |R| TBB.
+Thanks to configuring process affinity mask, it also covers other threading libraries such as Intel |R| TBB.

 The composable OpenMP mode works best with unbalanced benchmarks for cases where there is enough work to load each innermost parallel region.